eProsima/vulcanexus/docs/rst/enhancements/intro.rst

 Vulcanexus Enhancements
 =======================

-*Vulcanexus* brings the latest features available in the middleware.
+*Vulcanexus* extends ROS 2 capabilities by leveraging the latest and more advanced features available in Fast DDS:

-This page describes in detail a series of enhancements that are available in *Vulcanexus*:

 .. toctree::
    :maxdepth: 1